-Compact applicants can receive extra support for their transition to university.
-A lower offer, place in student housing and/or a contact in our Student Services department can be arranged.
+Compact applicants can receive extra support during the application and when they start at university.
+A lower offer, place in student housing and/or a staff contact to support during their transition to university can be arranged.
 Compact applicants should speak to their Tutor or Careers Adviser and ask them to complete a Tutor's Supporting Application Form (see above) in order to request one or more of these.

 Who can apply through the Compact Scheme?

 In order to qualify as a Compact applicant three requirements must be fulfilled.

 Firstly, applicants will need to meet/be predicted to meet the academic qualifications required by the course (please see individual course information for further details).